b-lukaszuk/BS_wJ_eng/contents/regex.md

 sco(s)
 ```

-This returned us all 4-digit sets in the order they appear in the text (left to
+This returned all 4-digit sets in the order they appear in the text (left to
 right, top to bottom).

 In regex (`r"..."`), the `[...]` is a positive character class that matches any